WeblateOrg/weblate/docs/faq.rst

 .. warning::

-    Please be prepared to some incovenience when using something else than Git, for example with Mercurial, the remote helper sometimes tends to create new tip when pushing changes back.
+    Please be prepared to some incovenience when using Git remote helpers, for example with Mercurial, the remote helper sometimes tends to create new tip when pushing changes back.

 .. note::

-    For native support of other VCS, Weblate requires distributed VCS and could be probably adjusted to work with anything else than Git, but somebody has to implement this support.
+    For native support of other VCS, Weblate requires distributed VCS and could be probably adjusted to work with anything else than Git and Mercurial, but somebody has to implement this support.

 How does Weblate credit translators?
 ------------------------------------